microsoft/sqlworkshops-sql2022workshop/README.md

 <h3><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/bulletlist.png?raw=true">
 <b>     Setup</b></h3>

-In order to complete this workshop you need to install the following software:
+In order to complete the exercises in this workshop you will need the following:

+- A virtual machine or computer with at least 4 CPUs and 8Gbm RAM.
-- SQL Server 2022 Evaluation Edition
+- SQL Server 2022 Evaluation Edition with the Database Engine feature installed.
+Exercises in Module 5 require the PolyBase Query Service for External Data Feature.
-- Install SQL Server Management Studio (SSMS) latest 18 or 19 build from https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms.
+- Install **SQL Server Management Studio (SSMS)** latest 18 or 19 build from https://aka.ms/ssms18 or https://aka.ms/ssms19.
 Several of the modules require features built only into SSMS.
 You may have a better experience in some modules with new features of SSMS 19.
-- Install Azure Data Studio from https://docs.microsoft.com/en-us/sql/azure-data-studio/download.
+- Install **Azure Data Studio (ADS)** from https://aka.ms/azuredatastudio.
 T-SQL notebooks are used in this course.
-- The WideWorldImporters sample backup from https://aka.ms/WideWorldImporters
+- The **WideWorldImporters** sample backup from https://aka.ms/WideWorldImporters.
+Many of the exercises have a script which by default restores the WideWorldImporters backup from the c:\sql_sample_databases folder.

-This workshop was built and designed for a computer or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
+- Download **ostress.exe** from https://aka.ms/ostress.
+Install using the RMLSetup.msi file that is downloaded.
+Use all defaults.
+- **Optional**: If you want to go through the exercises in Module 2 you will need an Azure subscription.
+Check the detailed requirements in the exercises in Module 2 for other Azure requirements.

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the Creative Commons Attribution 4.0 International Public License,